tedwards947/es6-react-workshop/README.md

 We'll take things a bit further by making this a single page app.
 When a user selects a different video, we'll update the URL in the browser.
 Updating the URL will trigger the video to change.
-In this app, this provides a streamlined way to share the URL to friends and drive them to the video:
+In this app, this provides a streamlined way to share the URL to friends and send them directly to the video:
 `/video/5`, where "5" is the ID of the video.
-This URL change will not require a call to the server, so that's why it's called a "Single Page App".
+This URL change will not require a page reload, so that's why it's called a "single page app".

 ## Introducing React Router